Nenkai/GT-File-Specifications-Documentation/README.md

 The provided files were created through 010 Editor, but should be fairly readable.
 (Aside from the names assigned to unknown variables and struct fields).

+# General File Structure
+Gran Turismo 5+ (and possibly lower) makes heavy of trees & offsets within file formats, leading to maps of certain content types.
+This is a messy structure to generally reverse.

 ## File Formats
 * `MDL3` -> Model files, used for cars, wheels, sky.
 Contains model images, reflection & light data, original file names, mesh groups, textures.
   Usually extension less files (but can be found in car, wheel, .sky files in the crs folder).

 * `TXS3` -> Texture files, originally DDS Images.
 Either found in .img files, or bundled inside files such as `MDL3`.
+Multiple can be present in a `MDL3`.